 - If school staff need to express concerns about a child or refer a child to children’s social care, it is understood that this can cause distress or anger for the child’s parents.

-For parents’ enquiries please contact: Mrs Kerry Rodger, Headteacher
+For parents’ enquiries please contact: Mrs Kerry Rodger, Executive Headteacher

 For more information please also see: